 15. Make Windmills

 If it is a particularly windy day, have some fun with this classic craft.
-You will need – colourful paper, straws, glue and push pins.
-First, cut two 14cm squares, of two different colours.
+You will need – colorful paper, straws, glue, and push pins.
+First, cut two 14cm squares, of two different colors.
 Glue back to back and leave to dry.
 Next, draw diagonal lines from corner to corner and make a 5cm cut along each line.
-Then, fold every other point towards the centre and glue in place.
+Then, fold every other point towards the center and glue it in place.
 Finally glue the windmill to a straw with a pin tack, gluing a bead over point.
 And you are done!
 Have fun spinning your windmills!

 17. Outdoor cinema

 Fancy going to the cinema but don’t want to pay those silly prices?
 Want to watch a movie as a family but sitting in the living room is too boring?
 Get yourself outside and have yourself an outdoor movie night!
 You will need a projector (you can probably rent from your local library if you don’t have one!), a sheet, a frame or wall, speakers (there are DIYS for making your phone a speaker with a cardboard box online), some blankets, comfy chairs, a good movie, and ALL THE SNACKS!
 Position your projector to project onto the sheet that hangs from the frame or a wall in your garden.
 Set up your chairs around the sheet screen and enjoy the show!